Noise Levels in 75939, TX | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of 75939

 Average noise levels for 75939 residents, grouped by direction from the center of 75939.
-Western 75939 carries the highest population-weighted average; Central 75939 carries the lowest.
-Just 0% of residents in Central 75939 live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western 75939.
+The highest population-weighted average is in southwestern 75939; the lowest is in eastern 75939, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 44.6 dBA · Quiet